radhigulati/gittutorial/instructions.md

 Now your ```master``` branch will be ```main```.

-Let's naviage to GitHub and create a new project.
+Let's navigate to GitHub and create a new project.

 Within GitHub, naviage to the ```new``` button to create a new project.